By John Sonnhalter, Rainmaker Journeyman, Sonnhalter

 Most manufacturers’ websites are focused on their products, not how they affect the solutions for the contractor.
 These guys are looking for ways to do their job better and more efficiently so they can make more money and not have the hassles of “call backs.”
 So the first thing to do is to put more solutions-based stories on your site.

-I recently read a post by Mark Mitchell, How to Win More Materials Customers with Targeting that has some good points that all manufacturers could use.
+I read a post by Mark Mitchell, How to Win More Building Materials Customers that has some good points that all manufacturers could use.

 Here are some highlights: